Everest Basecamp Trek - 14 Days

 Meals : B,L,D

 This is the last day of our trip to Everest Basecamp.
 We leave for the Lukla Airport early in the morning and have last-minute insights into the beautiful Himalayas.
-Following a 35-minute flight, we return to Kathmandu and check into our hotel.
-You can chill or go sightseeing during the remaining hours of the day in the capital, At the end we will have our farewell dinner, talk about the trip and have a good night's sleep.

 Meals : B

 This is the day of farewell where you accomplish the journey and leave for your home.
 Three hours prior to your boarding time, our staff will receive you from your hotel and drop you off at the Tribhuvan International Airport.
 We really enjoyed hosting you.
-Many thanks for having us and safe travels returning home.

 FAQs Section